jsstevenson/tabroom_csv_process/README.md

 * West Point: no speaks
 * Houston: no speaks
 * UNI novice: no results
+* Navy: no round-by-round results/speaker points
+* Wichita: no JV speaks

 ### 2013-2014
 * NDT: There's some weirdness going on with some Indiana entries (I think drops?).
 I pulled those rounds out for now.

 ## Ideas for running data
 * Most pref'd judges: gather round commitment data (eugh) and divide by rounds judged
 * 1st round voting stuff
 * ELO stuff